iovisor/bcc/INSTALL.md

 # reboot
 ```

-Tagged binary packages are built for Ubuntu Trusty (14.04) and hosted at
+Tagged bcc binary packages are built for Ubuntu Trusty (14.04) and hosted at
 http://52.8.15.63/apt/.

 To install: